peimelo/blog_api/README.md

 ### Using Insomnia to test the API

-If you want to import the above requests into [Insomnia](https://insomnia.rest/download), use the file `Insomnia.json` at the root of this project.
+If you want to import the requests into [Insomnia](https://insomnia.rest/download), use the file `Insomnia.json` at the root of this project.

 It will be necessary to install the plugin [insomnia-plugin-dotenv](https://insomnia.rest/plugins/insomnia-plugin-dotenv).